WeAreAcademy/mark-fundamentals-proj--ts-hangman/README.md

 > This is part of Academy's [technical curriculum for **The Mark**](https://github.com/WeAreAcademy/curriculum-mark).
 All parts of that curriculum, including this project, are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-You have learned how to build a **Command Line Interface** (CLI) game in Python.
-This means that you can also learn how to build a CLI in **JavaScript**!
+You have learned how to read, extend and write code for a **JavaScript CLI game**.
+This means that you can also learn how to build a CLI in ***Type*Script**!

-In this challenge, you will work out how an existing CLI game in JavaScript works, using the same ideas which you've been applying in Python: _variables_, _control flow_ and _functions_.
+In this challenge, you will work out how an existing CLI game in TypeScript works, using the same ideas which you've been applying in Python and JavaScript: _variables_, _control flow_ and _functions_.

-As an extension, you will then try to extend the game by adding in some further behaviour.
+There are a couple of additional things that TypeScript adds to JavaScript (e.g. `interface`s and `type`s).

 ## Learning Outcomes

 - Interpret code written by others
-- Use variable declaration and assignment in JavaScript
+- Use variable declaration and assignment in TypeScript
-- Use control flow in JavaScript
+- Use control flow in TypeScript
-- Use functions and arguments in JavaScript
+- Use functions and arguments in TypeScript
 - Use search engines as a learning and knowledge aid
 - Add code to a codebase written by others
+- Constrain variables and arguments in TypeScript

 ## Exercise 1: Installing and demoing

-**Success criterion:** playing a few games of Rock Paper Scissors on your local machine by running the JavaScript programme written.
+**Success criterion:** playing a few games of Rock Paper Scissors on your local machine by running the TypeScript programme written.

 Firstly, clone this repository to your local machine in some sensible place, for example: